JacobPaxton/data_science_notes/notes_v2.md

 - "Non-equijoin": use conditional evaluation to join tables
 - "Self-join": join the same table onto a copy of itself
 - "Cross-join": all possible row combinations of two or more tables
+### Storage
+- Speed: measured as access time and transfer rate
+    * Access time: time to access the first byte in a read or write operation
+    * Transfer rate: read/write speed following initial access
+- Block: chunk of data in standardized size, ex: 2kb, for storage
+    * Standardized size is enforced; partial-fill is still sent as a full block
+    * Typical range for block size is 2kb to 64kb
+- Magnetic disk: disk drives, use "sectors", 512 bytes to 4 kb per sector
+- Flash memory: solid state, use "pages", 2 kb to 16 kb per page
+- Storage controller: converts data from main memory (RAM) to magnetic/flash
+- Table clusters: interleave rows of two or more tables in the same storage area
+    * Cluster key: common key from all tables, determines order
+#### Row-Oriented Storage
+- Row-oriented storage: packaging row-wise for storage on disks or flash memory
+- Most common storage form for relational databases
+- Iterates rows and reads all cells in the row (fast at row's attributes)
+- Great when individual cells have small data, not documents/images/etc
+- Heap table: unordered rows; track open space in blocks; linked list refill
+- Sorted table: ordered rows; pure linked list work to keep order in changes
+- Hash table: buckets of linked blocks; hash key is column(s); fast changes
+#### Column-Oriented Storage
+- Column-oriented storage: packaging column-wise for storage on disks/flash
+- Reads all cells in column (fast at a column's values)
+- Great for column-based work + compression, terrible at multi-column
+- Used by: PostgreSQL, Vertica, NoSQL
+### Index
+- I am so bored by database indices
+- They are copies of one or more columns from one or more tables
+- They are sorted
+- They don't have to be unique
+- They have pointers that point to the specific rows they refer to
+- You can use table scans (reading tables) or index scans (reading indices)
+    * Decision made from "hit ratio"; high hit ratio -> table scan, low -> index

 <!-- Polished -->
 ## Relational Databases